immannan/elasticsearch/md/Lab_7.md

 We learned how to configure Kibana to visualize data from Elasticsearch.
 We also looked at how to add custom plugins to Kibana.

-In the next lab, we will cover ElasticSearch and the core components that help when building data pipelines.
-We will also cover visualizing data to add the extensions needed for specific use cases.